usnistgov/hyperspy_tutorial/instructions/index.rst

     $ jupyter notebook

-..  figure:: _static/anaconda_starting_jupyter.png
-    :width: 100 %
-    :alt: Starting the Jupyter Notebook on Windows
-    :figwidth: 70%

-    Starting the Jupyter Notebook from the ``hyperspy_tutorial`` folder on Windows

 Regardless if you used the bundle or Anaconda, once you start the notebook "server", it will automatically open a browser window (or new tab) to connect to the local server.
 Make sure to leave the terminal window open in the background, as closing it will